TechnologyClassroom/SetupNotes/GNULinux/UbuntuServer.md

 reboot
 ```

-* Add network interfaces to ifconfig
+- Add network interfaces to ifconfig.

 ```
 ip a